 - Red half-ball is presented

-- Weight – N-MD are lightest ‘metal&glass’ lenses.
+- Weight – N-MD is lightest ‘metal&glass’ lenses.
 These lenses are not plastic, as is sometimes written about them on the internet.
 Of course, we can find a few plastic elements on the MD lenses, but they can’t affect performance or solidity.

 - Minolta N-MD lenses in average have a most modern coating.
 It looks like since then the inventors have not come up with anything better and just use some variations of it.
 So N-MD has better contrast.

 - N-MD lenses cheaper than modern and can have the same picture quality.
 Not all of course, but it happens.
 And some N-MD’s even better than modern analogs, yes, it’s rare cases, but it happens.
-I just want to say that N-MD can be enough for a most photographers, because a lot of amateurs don’t need to shoot with cool and expensive modern lenses with optical designs about 20 elements.
+I just want to say that N-MD can be enough for most photographers because a lot of amateurs don’t need to shoot with cool and expensive modern lenses with optical designs about 20 elements.
 (However, if you can afford modern top-level lenses – do it in no doubt and have fun.)

 N-MD lenses use Minolta SLR camera-mount named as ‘SR’ (same as the lenses from previous generations, like Rokkors).
-And you should know, that Minolta SR lenses can be used easy with Techart Pro auto-focus adapter.
-I am very grateful to developers of this wonderful magic.
+And you should know, that Minolta SR lenses can be used easily with Techart Pro auto-focus adapter.
+I am very grateful to the developers of this wonderful magic.
 If ever there were thoughts to sell all my N-MD lenses and buy another with auto-focus, but after getting this adapter, I generally forgot about this idea.
 Of course, auto-focus via Techart can’t support all features of native lenses, but it works fine, and what about me – I am absolutely satisfied.